 (f) No fact or other matter established or adjudicated at any hearing pursuant to this Article, or in connection therewith, shall be deemed established or adjudicated, nor shall it be admissible in evidence in any subsequent prosecution of the untried indictment, information or complaint concerned in a petition filed pursuant to this Article unless:

-1. The defendant or his duly empowered legal representative requested or expressly acquiesced in the making of the petition and was afforded an opportunity to participate in person in the hearing; or
+1. The defendant or the defendant’s duly empowered legal representative requested or expressly acquiesced in the making of the petition and was afforded an opportunity to participate in person in the hearing; or

-2. The defendant himself offers or consents to the introduction of the determination or adjudication at such subsequent proceedings.
+2. The defendant personally offers or consents to the introduction of the determination or adjudication at such subsequent proceedings.